sandshrewmetaprotocols/alkanes-docs/docs/developers/test-env.md

 - Oylnet: A shared regtest environment maintained by Oyl
 - Signet: A full testnet environment

-When developing Alkanes contracts, you will want to get familiar with the local regtest development environment.
-Regtest is the best way to build and test your contracts in a clean environment which is useful for test automation and for rapidly iterating on your contract logic.
+When developing Alkanes contracts, you will want to get familiar with the local **regtest** development environment.
+Regtest is the best way to build and test your contracts in a clean environment, which is useful for test automation and for rapidly iterating on your contract logic.

-If you are developing a dApp that will be used by other developers, you may want to leverage Oylnet as a shared development environment.
+If you are developing a dApp that will be used by other developers, you may want to leverage **Oylnet** as a shared development environment.
 There you can used already deployed test contracts and tokens to test your dApp.

-Once you have your contract working in regtest and Oylnet, you can then deploy on Signet to allow for public testing and interaction with other applications that support Signet.
+Once you have your contract working in regtest and Oylnet, you can then deploy on **Signet** to allow for public testing and interaction with other applications that support Signet.

 ## Regtest